Swinburne’s Bachelor of Accounting is about so much more than numbers. It’s about how finances affect businesses and people’s lives.

 Our financial planning courses are FASEA approved*

-The Financial Advisers Standards and Ethics Authority (FASEA) has approved all Swinburne’s undergraduate and postgraduate courses in financial planning.
+The Financial Advisers Standards and Ethics Authority (FASEA) has approved Swinburne’s undergraduate and postgraduate courses in financial planning.
 This includes the Bachelor of Business and the Bachelor of Accounting, with majors in Financial Planning, or in Accounting and Financial Planning.
 Graduates of a FASEA approved Swinburne course will satisfy the educational standards and requirements prescribed by FASEA to provide financial advice in Australia.
-These degrees are also accredited by the Financial Planning Education Council and graduates are eligible for entry into the Financial Planning Association of Australia’s CFP® (CERTIFIED FINANCIAL PLANNER®) certified program.
+Graduates are eligible for entry into the Financial Planning Association of Australia’s CFP® (CERTIFIED FINANCIAL PLANNER®) certified program.

 At Swinburne scholarships are about providing opportunity, promoting equity and recognising excellence and achievement.
 Scholarships are available for both commencing and current students.